MihaPik/vagrant-ansible-for-Debian10/README.md

-# vagrant-ansible fo Debian 10
+# vagrant-ansible for Debian 10
 VM with apache2:8888 &amp;&amp; nginx:80

 Using the Vagrantfile, the VM is deployed with the following parameters: